CarloCattano/workspacer/README.md

 Simply bind the `workspaced.py` script to a key or integrate it into your system bar for quick access to workspace previews and switching.

+- **Move Window to Workspace**: hold shift while clicking on a workspace, and the last active window will be moved to the selected workspace.

 #### Example Keybinding

 ```bash